IrisWangAU/Analysis_with_Power_BI/README.md

 <a name="introduction"></a>
 ## 🔬 Project Overview

-Walmart is the biggest retail store in the United States.
-Just like others, they have been expanding their e-commerce part of the business.
-By the end of 2022, e-commerce represented a roaring $80 billion in sales, which is 13% of total sales of Walmart.
-One of the main factors that affects their sales is public holidays, like the Super Bowl, Labour Day, Thanksgiving, and Christmas.

-In this project, I build a ETL data pipeline for the analysis of supply and demand around the holidays, along with conducting a preliminary analysis of the data.
+In 2017, KAT Insurance marked a significant achievement by exceeding a total sales figure of 40 million.
+To offer a comprehensive perspective of the company's financial health, the project analyzed these sales numbers in greater detail, categorizing them by region, state and insurance type.
+Alongside total sales, this report also delves into the company's profitability and financial ratios (Contribution Margin Ratio), thereby providing a holistic overview of the business's financial wellbeing.

+Furthermore, the project also provided an analysis of the key influences for KAT's Contribution Margin and Contribution Margin Ratio to further reveal the sales performance.

 <br>

 ### 💾 Dataset

-There are two data sources: grocery sales and complementary data.
+The original dataset comprises 64,544 insurance policy sales records from 2017, spanning 6 regions, 49 states within the USA, and includes five types of insurance: Professional, Auto, Home, Disability, and Life.
+In response to these queries, the total sales is classified by region, state and insurance type, thereafter delving into their patterns and rankings for insights.
+The primary data is saved in an Excel file, including 2 tables.

-The `grocery_sales` table have the following features:
+The `2017sales` table have the following features:

 <br>

 #### **`grocery_sales`**
+- `"Invoice No"` - an unique Invoice Number for the sale
-- `"index"` - unique ID of the row
+- `"Date of Sale"` - date of the sale
-- `"Store_ID"` - the store number
+- `"Month of Sale"` - the month number of the year
+- `"Region"` - the Region of the insurance policy sale
+- `"State"` - the State of the insurance policy sale
-- `"Date"` - the week of sales
+- `"Salesperson"` - the Salesperson of the insurance policy sale
-- `"Weekly_Sales"` - sales for the given store
+- `"Insurance Type"` - the Insurance type of the insurance policy sale
+- `"State Type"` - combination of the state and the insurance type of the sale

 The `extra_data.parquet` file contains complementary data: